HilmiP/paper/paper.md

 # Title
-Effect of steam oxidation on bonding stregth of EBCs
+Effect of steam oxidation on bonding strength of EBCs

 #Author
 A Hilmi Paksoy, Dan Scotson